-- Interest rates.
-The interest rates for this account are variable, tiered to give you the most value for higher balances.
+The interest rates for this account are variable and tiered to give you the most value for higher balances.

-- Interest calculation.
 Interest is calculated daily on the end of the day balance and credited into the account once a month.
 The interest rate is variable, which means it could change according to the movements of the RBA cash rate.

-- Availability.
-This account is for Australian children under the age of 15.
+This account is for Australian children under the age of 14.

-- Account holder.
 The child is the account holder, but not an authorised signatory for the account.
 Only the parent or guardian is permitted to make withdrawals from the account online or over the phone.
 If you like the features of these accounts it might be a good idea to look over some of the other Bankwest Savings Accounts, including ones designed specially for students, retirees and almost anyone else who wants to save more money.

 - Residency requirements.
 Australian residents who have an Australian residential address can apply.